 Budget: 276 USD per person per day approximately.

-The best time to visit- is mid-april to june and september to october.
+The best time to visit- is mid-April to June and September to October.

 This city, alongside the hustle and bustle, creates a full palette of diverse enjoyment with the perfect colours of the ancient history of Byzantine-Ottoman history and modern city life.

-The city is highlighted by luxury restaurants offering spicy Turkish cuisine which will leave you craving more.
+The city is highlighted by luxury restaurants offering spicy Turkish cuisine, which will leave you craving more.

-Starting from cultural sights to refreshing cruises, here are 3 sites in Istanbul to visit during the stay of 2 nights where tourists discover a rich experience without burning a hole in their pocket:
+Starting from cultural sights to refreshing cruises, here are three sites in Istanbul to visit during the stay of 2 nights where tourists discover a rich experience without burning a hole in their pocket:

 1.1.1.
 The Blue mosque

-A boundless sightseeing delight is wandering amid the gardens inserted between the Blue Mosque and the Hagia Sophia with their duelling domes in twin glory.
+A boundless sightseeing delight is wandering amid the gardens between the Blue Mosque and the Hagia Sophia with their duelling domes in twin glory.

 1.1.2.
 The Bosphorus Strait

-The most attractive tour is the Long Bosphorus Tour heading from Eminönü ferry dock daily channelling up the strait to the village and fortress at Anadolu Kavağı, into the Black Sea.
+The most attractive tour is the Long Bosphorus Tour heading from Eminönü ferry dock daily, channelling up the strait to the village and fortress at Anadolu Kavağı into the Black Sea.

 The Short Bosphorus Tour operates daily with two-hour afternoon sailings from spring to fall.
 This return ferry cruise heads up the Bosphorus and turns around at the Rumeli fortress to return.